ellysh/bash-programming-from-scratch/manuscript/package-manager.md

 # Package Manager

 You have learned basic Bash built-ins and GNU utilities.
-These tools are installed in the Unix environment by default.
+These tools are installed on the Unix environment by default.
 It can happen that they cannot solve your task.
 In this case, you should find an appropriate program or utility and install it on your own.

-Installing software in the Unix environment is not the same as it happens in Windows.
-Let's have a look at how to install and update software in any Unix environment or Linux distribution properly.
+Installing software to the Unix environment is not the same as it happens on Windows.
+Let's have a look at how to install and update the software to any Unix environment or Linux distribution properly.

 ## Repository

-Whenever you install the software in the Unix environment, you should use a [**repository**](https://help.ubuntu.com/community/Repositories).
+Whenever you install the software to the Unix environment, you should use a [**repository**](https://help.ubuntu.com/community/Repositories).
 The repository is a server that stores all available programs.
 These programs are prepared by [**maintainers**](https://en.wikipedia.org/wiki/Software_maintainer).
 Maintainers are persons who take open source software and compile it for some repository.
 Most of these persons are volunteers and free software enthusiasts.

 The repository stores each program as a separate file.
 All these files have the same format.
 The format depends on the Linux distribution.
 Thus, each Linux distribution has its own repository.
 Examples of the formats are DEB, RPM, ZST, etc. A single file with some application is called a **package**.
-A package is a unit for installing software in your system.
+A package is a unit for installing software on your system.

 The repository stores packages with applications, libraries and resource files.
 Besides that, the repository has meta-information about all packages.
 One or more files store this meta-information.
 They are called the **package index**.